AChezick/peer_extension/README.md

 ![]( https://github.com/AChezick/peer_extension/blob/main/images/Hourly_Countsa.png )

-How does this compare to the tweets which are no sensitive and/or fasely marked sensitive?
+For reference '0' is 12am and 15 is 3pm.
+By looking at this graph and comparing it to the tweets which are not sensitive and/or fasely marked sensitive there is overlap in the shapes.
+This overlap shows that when most tweets are happening there are more senesitive tweets then when less people are tweeting.

 ![]( https://github.com/AChezick/peer_extension/blob/main/images/hcountsF2.png )